 The quantity of a product obtained from a reaction is expressed in terms of the yield of the reaction.
 The amount of product predicted by stoichiometry is called the theoretical yield, whereas the amount obtained actually is called the actual yield.
-A reaction yield is reported as a percent yield which gives the percentage of the theoretical amount.
+A reaction yield is reported as the percentage of the theoretical amount.

-The formula for percent yield is given by
+The formula for percentage yield is given by

 Rearrange the above formula to obtain theoretical yield formula

-Determine the theoretical yield of the formation of geranyl formate from 375g of geraniol.
-A chemist making geranyl formate uses 375g of starting material and collects 417g of purified product.
-Percent yield is given as 94.1%
+Determine the theoretical yield of the formation of geranyl formate from 375 g of geraniol.
+A chemist making geranyl formate uses 375 g of starting material and collects 417g of purified product.
+Percentage yield is given as 94.1%

 The actual yield is 417 g which is the quantity of the desired product.